fdeboo/to-infinity/README.md

 + Since many of the forms in the booking process rely on data from the session, checks are made early on in the logic before rendering the page to see that all of the required session data exists.
 If it doesn't, it redirects the user to a custom error template where they find a link back to the search form.
 This prevents a user who may have typed in a url without following the booking process from receiving a server error.

 ![Customised Session Error](https://res.cloudinary.com/fdeboo/image/upload/v1612021457/toinfinity_readme/sessionerrortemplate_mb4zxq.png "No Session Data")

++ The booking process is reserved for authenticated users and therefore if a user tries to search a trip without being logged in, they are directed to the sign in page.

 #### Progress Bar